WadeShuler/OpenShift-Yii2-Installer/README.md

 # OpenShift-Yii2-Installer

 A simple bash script to download and install Yii2 (basic and advanced) automatically setup for OpenShift applications.
+Use this repo's Git URL when making your next OpenShift app!

-This is still in **Beta** and is rough around the edges.
-It's mostly for my personal use, but others might benefit from it.
-Hopefully, with some more time and tests, this can be streamlined to push all the way to OpenShift seamlessly.
-For right now, it just installs Yii2 and combines the action_hooks so it WILL work on OpenShift when you push it on the server.
+**Currently Tested Yii2 Version:** 2.0.8

 This combines my [OpenShift Yii2 Config](https://github.com/WadeShuler/OpenShift-Yii2-Config) with the Yii2 Framework.
 My config is a `.openshift` directory with action hooks to make Yii2 (basic and advanced) work on OpenShift magically.
 It handles the DocumentRoot, symlinks, composer, yii init (optional), and yii migrate (optional).
 Thus making for magical and seamless use between Yii2 and OpenShift.